 By Katharine Berry Judson in 1913

-In the beginning there was no fire and the world was cold.
+In the beginning, there was no fire, and the world was cold.
 Then the Thunders, who lived up in Galun’lati, sent their lightning and put fire into the bottom of a hollow sycamore tree which grew on an island.
-The animals knew it was there because they could see the smoke coming out at the top, but they could not get to it on account of the water, so they held a council to decide what to do.
+The animals knew it was there because they could see the smoke coming out at the top, but they could not get to it because of the water, so they held a council to decide what to do.
 This was a long, long time ago.

 Then, little Wa-hu-hu, the Screech Owl, offered to go.
 He flew high and far across the water and perched upon a hollow tree.